Saurabhparshar/one-page-website/README.md

 # React js project
 Its a React js project .
-In it
+In it we have created single page website.
+It has followwing features.
+- A navbar

 # Screenshot of how the project looks :)